k4kpk/k4kpk.github.io/_posts/2020-01-29-tallest-sota-summits-in-georgia.md

 * Brier Creek Bald - 4163, a bump on Tray Mountain.
 Prominence 343'.
 * Rich Knob - 4152, a bump on Courthouse Bald, NC.
 Prominence 292'.
 Courthouse is a bump on Hightower Bald.
 * Sassafras Knob - 4121, a bump on Hightower Bald.
 Prominence 341'.
+* Flat Top (the one near Rabun Bald) - 4114, a bump on Rabun Bald.
+Prominence 374'.
 * Locust Log Ridge - 4108, a bump on Brasstown Bald.
 Prominence 168'.
 * Alex Mountain - 4080, a bump on Rabun Bald.
 Prominence 400'.
 * Mayapple Knob - 4054, a bump on Sassafras Knob.
 Prominence 194'.